edcarp/python-novice-esces/_episodes/05-loop.md

 ---

-In the episode about visualizing data, we wrote Python code that plots values of interest from our first inflammation dataset (`inflammation-01.csv`), which revealed some suspicious features in it.
+In the episode about visualizing data, we wrote Python code that plots values of interest from the wave-height dataset.

-![Line graphs showing average, maximum and minimum inflammation across all patients over a 40-day period.](../fig/03-loop_2_0.png)
+What would happen if we want to create plots for all more data sets with a single statement.

-We have a dozen data sets right now and potentially more on the way if Dr. Maverick can keep up their surprisingly fast clinical trial rate.
-We want to create plots for all of our data sets with a single statement.
 To do that, we'll have to teach the computer how to repeat things.

 An example task that we might want to repeat is accessing numbers in a list, which we